mitranim/atril/src-docs/html/$index/index.md

   </a>
 </h1>

-The framework has three types of building blocks.
+The library has three types of building blocks.

 * [`Component`](component/): provides a viewmodel and a view.